The Bees (novel): Scientific background

 I found out about the 1 in 10,000 rarity of the sterile female worker, who will spontaneously begin forming eggs in her body, to the consternation of certain of her sisters, who even biologists refer to as "the fertility police".
 These real squads of bees will search for the laying worker, hunt her down and kill her, and eat her eggs.
 This is real biology, and really scary to imagine.
 And then there's the brutal phenomenon of how the princesses will seek each other out and fight to the death until only one is left alive to rule and be queen.
 Life behind those beehive walls is really stranger than anything I could imagine — so I just rushed to write the story. [...]
 I learned that being wild in your narrative means your story flounders.
 So I made the decision to stick to the truth of the organism, wherever I could.
 And that led me to the best story I could write, because it was steeled with fact.

 Reviews

-Reviews were published, inter alia, in the New York Times, Daily Telegraph, Sunday Times, Locus, Daily Mail, Guardian, Times, Vogue, Tatler, Kirkus, Washington Post, and USA Today.
+Reviews were published, inter alia, in The New York Times, Daily Telegraph, Sunday Times, Locus, Daily Mail, The Guardian, The Times, Vogue, Tatler, Kirkus, Washington Post, and USA Today.